souhailsellami96/react-pocket/README.md

-# Dahboard for FinTech platform
+# Dashboard for FinTech platform

 This project comes with wallet insights like expenses, transactions history,deposit,buy and sell.